CIF-Rochester/GateKeeper/README.md

 - Contains three classes: `Strike`, `ArduinoStrike`, `RasPiStrike`.
 - `Strike` is for testing purposes, it doesn't send any electrical signals.
 - `ArduinoStrike` is for activating the strike with the arduino.
 - `RasPiStrike` is for activating the strike with the GPIO pins of a Raspberry Pi.
-Not yet implemented.
+Not yet tested.

 ### Swipe
 - For parsing the raw data from the swipe.